-During your loved one’s illness, you may be too busy with caregiving to feel the full weight of your loss.
-After he or she passes away, your grief will come in time, and the depth of your feelings may surprise you.
-It's important that you care for your emotional and spiritual health at this time, no matter how you define it.
+During your loved one’s illness, you may be too busy with care-giving to feel the full weight of your loss.
+After he or she passes away, your grief may come suddenly or happen over time, and the depth of your feelings may surprise you.
+It's important that you get care for your emotional and spiritual health; understanding grief and the feelings attached to it are important steps in healing.

 Lean on us when you need help coping with your loss.
-Resources are right here for you and your family.
-Phone calls of support.
-Short-term, one-on-one counseling.
-Your non-denominational chaplain, who is part of your hospice team.
-You can also join one of our special grief support groups, where you can find strength in being with people walking a similar path.
+Our licensed bereavement counselors are here for those left behind.
+The bereavement team provides one-on-one counseling, grief education, workshops, a children’s loss program and other resources.
+You can also join one of our grief support groups where you can find strength in being in a safe environment with others walking a similar path.

 Grief Support Groups & Workshops

 - Young Widows and Widowers is a six-week support group for men and women age 60 and under who’ve lost their spouse or life partner.

 - Senior Widows and Widowers is a six-week support group for men and women over the age of 60 who’ve lost their spouse or life partner.

 Find a shoulder.
 Give support.
 Solace and healing can be found by being with others who are also grieving.
 They can support you with unique understanding in supportive, casual settings.
 You can choose from:

 - Women’s Lunch Bunch, led by bereavement team members.
 Ladies meet on the third Friday of every month at a restaurant in Altamonte Springs.
 Come ready to share, listen and pay for your meal.